PUBLICATIONS

 Flores-Macías, Gustavo A., and Jessica Zarkin.
 2021.
 “The Militarization of Law Enforcement: Evidence from Latin America.”
 Perspectives on Politics 19(2): 519-538.

 Blair, Rob, Michael Weintraub, and Jessica Zarkin.
 2023.
 "Why do Citizens Support Ineffective Military Policing Policies?
 Evidence from Field and Survey Experiments in Colombia."
-(Under Review)
+(Revise and Resubmit)

 Abstract: Governments across the Global South increasingly rely on their militaries to conduct domestic policing operations.
 Despite recent evidence that military policing does not reduce crime, most Latin Americans still endorse it.
 What explains persistent support for this apparently ineffective practice?
 We propose two mechanisms sticky beliefs and blame shifting—that could account for these patterns.
 Results from a survey experiment of 7,858 respondents in Cali, Colombia support the blame-shifting mechanism, but not the sticky beliefs mechanism.
 We complement the survey experiment with evidence from a real-world, randomized military policing intervention shown to be ineffective at reducing crime.
 In line with our survey experimental results, civilians living on or near blocks that were randomly assigned to military patrols in 2019 support the practice less than those living on control blocks even three years later.
 We discuss the implications of our findings for policing and democratic responsiveness in countries beset by crime.